The Council is committed to regenerating Whanganui's town centre.

 A Town Centre Steering Committee comprising local Councillors, community members, Mainstreet Whanganui, Whanganui & Partners, local iwi and Council officers is overseeing and delivering the implementation plan.

 Whanganui Walls was Whanganui's inaugural street art festival.
 The event was held in March 2019 and welcomed 8 international and NZ based professional street artists to Whanganui to inject their creativity into the centre of town.
 The event created an incredible amount of activity and vibrancy and has made walking through our lower blocks a magical experience.
 The event also saw local budding artists have the opportunity to be mentored by the experts and they even got to paint a piece of their own.
-We look forward to bring this event to Whanganui again in 2020.

 The Conversation Station